Undergraduate Course: Machine Learning and Data Analysis (ELEE10033)

 ECTS Credits | 5 |

-This course takes a hands-on approach to performing data analysis and using machine learning.
-It combines traditional teaching with lab sessions using interactive Jupyter notebooks where students will develop and run Python code to analyse data and try out machine learning methods for themselves.
-Each week's teaching will consist of a lecture to introduce material and a follow-up lab session to put it into practice.
+This course takes a hands-on approach to machine learning and data analysis.
+It combines lectures with coding-focused workshops using Jupyter notebooks, where students will analyse data and explore machine learning methods in Python, supported by some theory-based questions.
+Each week includes a lecture introducing the material and a follow-up workshop to reinforce it in practice.

 2. Linear models for regression